baconflip/uidtool/README.md

 chmod 755 /usr/local/sbin/uidtool
 xattr -c /usr/local/sbin/uidtool
 ```
-The `xattr` command is to ensure there are no quarantine tags or anything linked to this file you created
+The `xattr` command is to ensure there are no quarantine tags or anything linked to this file you created.
+Read the `xattr` man page here: https://ss64.com/osx/xattr.html

+### Add script to Composer
 Use composer and drag this file from that `/usr/local/sbin` location into Composer.
-Read the `xattr` man page here: https://ss64.com/osx/xattr.html

 ![Screenshot of Jamf Composer showing the layout of the PKG for uidtool](/composer_uidtool.png?raw=true "Screenshot of Composer")